seveas/python-networkmanager/docs/index.rst

 The :mod:`NetworkManager` module
 --------------------------------
 .. module:: NetworkManager
-   :platform: Linux systems with NetworkManager 0.9.x
+   :platform: Linux systems with NetworkManager 0.9 and 1.0
    :synopsis: Talk to NetworkManager from python

 All the code is contained in one module: :mod:`NetworkManager`.
 Using it is as